 Add some sugar

 By adding or “aiding the lemons’ juice with the preferred amount of sugar and water, we are able to change the fruit’s sourness into a pleasant and tolerable drink known as lemonade.
-So then, now understanding the idiom, taking lemons and making lemonade; you turn something sour and intolerable into something manageable, positive, and desirable.
+So then, now understanding the idiom, taking lemons and making lemonade . . .
+You turn something sour and intolerable into something manageable, positive, and desirable.
 Of course, we know in life’s situations the process isn’t that quick and easy, but the concept is spot on.
-Another way we could put it would be, “Make the most out of what you’ve been given.
+Another way we could put it would be . . .
+“Make the most of what you have been given.”

-If we think about it (and most of us don’t have to think about it too long), we can all think of times where we felt like we were handed a bag of lemons; whether it be in school, on our jobs or businesses, in our marriages and relationships, with our children, or in our health.
+If we think about it (and most of us don’t have to think about it too long), we can all think of times when we felt like we were handed a bag of lemons; whether it be in school, on our jobs or businesses, in our marriages and relationships, with our children, or in our health.
 We’ve all faced some difficulty to give us cause to become bitter.
-No matter our age, race, gender, or socioeconomic status, none of us are exempt from experiencing difficulties, or has the ability to control how or when they come; but we can control of how we respond and process through them.
+No matter our age, race, gender, or socioeconomic status, none of us are exempt from experiencing difficulties, or have the ability to control how or when they come.
+But, we can control how we respond and process through them.
 In any case, our goal should never be to become bitter…but to get better.
 Make lemonade.

-To make lemonade is what I personally chose to do two years ago when I faced what is still one of my greatest challenges to date.
-In fact, creating Dawn of a New Day 365 was not only a part of me making my lemonade, but also me taking the lemonade I made and had tasted and sharing it with others.
+To make lemonade is what I personally chose to do almost four years ago now when I faced what is still one of my greatest challenges to date.
+In fact, creating Dawn of a New Day 365 was not only a part of me making my lemonade, but also me taking the lemonade I made and sharing it with others.
 Who doesn’t like a fresh, cold glass of lemonade?

 Usually, when we partake of a refreshing glass of lemonade, we don’t even think about the process it took to make it.
 We’re not thinking about the number of bitter lemons that had to be bought or delivered to contribute to this now sweet beverage we’re ingesting.
 We just know it tastes good.